raegar/TP_IglooTemplateBP/README.md

 *Igloo Template*

-This project is a template for Igloo Builds.
+This project is a UE5.3 template for Igloo Builds.
 Developed by Jamie Myland for ARU Peterborough.
+To install, Copy the TP_IglooTemplateBP folder into C:\Program Files\Epic Games\UE_5.3\Templates\